linna/csrf-guard/README.md

 it to obtain a shorter or longer token.

 ## Synchronizer token
-The standard CSRF token, random generated, with expire time and stored locally.
-In this library generated using php `random_bytes`.
+The Synchronizer CSRF token is a token randomly generated.
+This library uses php `random_bytes`.
+The token has expire time and require local storage.

 This token is as secure as:
 - the length of the token